Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 </table>

 ### 2.8.
 PresetBankCapabilities
-The definition of "PresetBankCapabilities" and the setting example of TOYOTA are described below.
+The definition of `PresetBankCapabilities` and the setting example of TOYOTA are described below.

 | No | Name                    | Type   | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                     | :-:    | :-:       | :-:        |---------------------|-------------|
 |1   |onScreenPresetsAvailable |Boolean |TRUE       | -          |TRUE            | - |

 ### 2.9.
 LightControlCapabilities
-The definition of "LightControlCapabilities" and the setting example of TOYOTA are described below.
+The definition of `LightControlCapabilities` and the setting example of TOYOTA are described below.

 | No | Name           | Type                    | Mandatory | Additional     | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:            | :-:                     | :-:       | :-:            |---------------------|-------------|